Difegue/LANraragi/Install.md

 http://www.imagemagick.org/script/binary-releases.php for Imagemagick.
 http://theunarchiver.googlecode.com/files/unar1.8.1_win.zip for unar.

-It hasn't been tested, but a LANraragi install should run well on a Windows system if you install these.
+It hasn't been tested, but a LANraragi install should run well on a Windows system if you install these and go through the steps of the Linux installation.
 **Remember to add unar to your $PATH.**